chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 - A simple website and distribution setup so people could easily find episodes on major podcast platforms

 ### Launch and GTM
-- Published on major podcast platforms plus a simple website ([infosecdecompress.com](https://infosecdecompress.com))
+- Published on major podcast platforms plus a simple [website](https://infosecdecompress.com)
 - Promoted the show in relevant communities and social channels where tech and security‑curious listeners hang out
 - Used [Instagram](https://www.instagram.com/infosec.zip/#) to share visuals, episode highlights, tools, and news updates which became a key channel for bringing new listeners to the podcast
 - Made episodes easy to share so listeners could recommend them to non‑technical coworkers, friends, and family